msubhransu/matrix-sqrt/README.md

 * Main git repository [https://bitbucket.org/tsungyu/bcnn.git](https://bitbucket.org/tsungyu/bcnn.git)

 #### Python code
-Python code based on PyTorch.
+The Python code based on PyTorch.
 Supply --cuda option to run on a GPU.
 The following is the output on a Tesla K40 GPU.

 **$ python matrix_sqrt.py --cuda**